 According to a recent survey, 85% of all jobs are filled through networking.
 The reason for this lies in the fact that people are more likely to trust recommendations from friends and colleagues.
 Growing your professional network will help you learn about job vacancies and make it possible for you to ask someone from your network for a referral.
 LinkedIn is an excellent way of connecting with various professionals from your industry.
 Cultivating your offline business relationships is equally important.
 Just make sure that your outreach isn’t too pushy and remember that meaningful relationships are never one-sided so if you need a favor you need to offer your help first.

 The importance of lifelong learning

 Gone are the days when a university degree was the most important ingredient of a successful career.
 Nowadays, it’s essential to go the extra mile or two and go well beyond your formal education.
-Working on your skills and expertise will help you keep up with the constant changes in the workplace and show your employer that you’re willing to improve yourself and be ready to face any challenge.
-If your field of work is management or business, taking some tailored financial modelling courses will provide you with valuable expertise and prepare you for everything you have to know in order to do your job properly.
+Working on your skills and expertise will help you keep up with the constant changes in the workplace and show your employees that you’re willing to improve yourself and be ready to face any challenge.
+If your field of work is management or business, taking some tailored finance modelling courses will provide you with valuable expertise and prepare you for everything you have to know in order to do your job properly.

 Don’t be afraid to take chances

 Risk-taking is an inevitable part of success in business.
 The only way to move forward and advance in your career is by taking chances and turning them into opportunities.
 What’s also crucial to realize is that this approach will teach you how to deal with failures, which are bound to happen over the course of your career.
 Or as Sir Richar Branson puts it, “Failure and rejection are an inevitable part of the business, and how you deal with them will ultimately affect your success.”

 Follow these 5 easy career tips and find your own place in the sun.